 The neighborhood coffee shop can bring a community together.
 It can become a Saturday morning tradition for the family up the street.
 It can be the birthplace of great ideas and innovation.
-It can even be a home-away-from-home for the couple just needing a place to connect AND disconnect.
+It can even be a home-away-from-home for the couple just needing a place to connect without all the distractions of life.
 The neighborhood coffee shop can be so many things to so many people IF they truly establish themselves and make themselves known.

-A huge component to establishing a new coffee shop is being FOUND when locals search for a product (coffee) or service (free wifi) you provide.
-A secondary but still very important piece of the puzzle is ensuring your story is being heard, understood and talked about by the people who do land in your shop.
+A huge component to establishing any new business must be that when the locals search for a product (coffee) or service (free wifi) you provide, they must find you easily.
+Another strategy of any new business is ensuring your story is being read, heard and talked about by the people who do land in your shop.

 And because I love you… I mean… I love quality coffee shops, I want to help you and offer a template for your coffee shop website.
 You do not have to include every single aspect that I suggest.
 However, these suggestions will assist you in making sure your website’s message is just as bold as your coffee.